 Welcome to the Laney College Assessment Center!

-NOTE: You must submit an application for admission before making an appointment for assessment testing or transcript evaluation.
-Please wait at least 24 hours after submitting your application for admission, before scheduling an appointment or emailing your High School or College transcript to the Laney Assessment Office please send your transcripts to
+NOTE: You must submit an application for admission before making an Assessment appointment for Multiple Measures or Transcript Evaluation.
+Please wait at least 24 hours after submitting your application for admission, before scheduling an appointment or emailing your High School or College transcript to the Laney Assessment Office please send your transcripts to: